tfeadzwa/tfeadzwa/README.md

 - 👋 Hi, I’m @tfeadzwa
-- 👀 I’m interested in web dev and android development
+- 👀 I’m interested in web and android development
-- 🌱 I’m currently learning android dev
+- 🌱 I’m an android dev
 - 📫 How to reach me ...
              #email: tfadzwa02@gmail.com